TurboTax HelpTurboTax HelpIntuit

 2. Select the Find icon, enter FHSA, and select T4FHSA First Home Savings Account Statement, and Go.

-3. On the Entering you federal T-slips screen, ensure T4FHSA is selected and Continue.
+3. At Entering you federal T-slips, ensure T4FHSA is selected and Continue.

 4. Enter info from your income T-slips as prompted and continue.

-5. On the T4FHSA - First Home Savings Account Statement screen, enter your contribution and select Done With T4FHSA.
+5. At T4FHSA - First Home Savings Account Statement, enter your contribution and select Done With T4FHSA.

-6. On the T4FHSA - Summary screen, review the information, then select Done With T4FHSA.
+6. At T4FHSA - Summary, review the information, then select Done With T4FHSA.

 7. From the left menu, select Registered savings Plans, then First Home Savings Account (FHSA).

-8. On the Amounts from Notice of Assessment or Reassessment screen, enter any applicable info from your prior year’s CRA Notice of Assessment, then select Continue.
+8. At Amounts from Notice of Assessment or Reassessment, enter any applicable info from your prior year’s CRA Notice of Assessment, then select Continue.

-9. On the FHSA Deduction screen, enter the amount you wish to deduct, then select Continue.
+9. At FHSA Deduction, enter the amount you wish to deduct, then select Continue.

-10. On the Registered savings plans summary, under FHSA summary, you can see the amounts contributed, withdrawn, and carried forward.
+10. At Registered savings plans summary, under FHSA summary, you can see the amounts contributed, withdrawn, and carried forward.